JordanRad/JordanRad/README.md

 ### 🌱 What I'm Currently Up To:

-- 🔐 Building Highly Available IoT Solutions: I'm currently immersed in developing robust and secure IoT solutions that ensure high availability and reliability.
-Working with cutting-edge technologies to connect and manage IoT devices.

 - 🔄 Learning and Growing: The field of Computer Science is constantly evolving, and I'm committed to continuous learning by exploring new concepts.

-- 📫 How to reach me: dani.radushev@gmail.com and [LinkedIn Profile](https://www.linkedin.com/in/jordan-radushev-76665b1a4/)
+📫 How to reach me: dani.radushev@gmail.com and [LinkedIn Profile](https://www.linkedin.com/in/jordan-radushev-76665b1a4/)

  <hr/>